chengsun/ep/docs/Diary.md

 7/3/13 *(3 hours)*
 ------
 * After some fiddling, I have a working wave simulation.
+  However, it is not perfect.
+I am simulating in a finite area, and when a ripple reaches the edge of the simulation it bounces back and continues rippling, whereas I would like it to "disappear" into infinity.
+The source that I am using to implement the wave simulation does not have this problem;
+  I need to figure out how to stop this.
 * I have been reading about using textures in OpenGL, so that I can see the results of my wave simulation.
 I have successfully written the texture code, and also wrote a scene called `test_wave` that tests all of this.